bootphon/speech-map/README.md

 pip install speech-map
 ```

+The naive PyTorch backend for the k-NN is enough to compute the MAP over words quickly.

-It is much more efficient to use the Faiss backend for the k-NN, instead of the naive PyTorch backend.
+You might want to use the Faiss backend if you compute the MAP over n-grams or if have a large number of
-Since Faiss is not available on PyPI, you can install this package in a conda environment with your conda variant:
+embeddings.
+In this case, since Faiss is not available on PyPI, you can install this package in a pixi or conda

-- CPU version:
-    ```bash
-    micromamba create -f environment-cpu.yaml
-    ```
-- GPU version:
-    ```bash
-    CONDA_OVERRIDE_CUDA=12.6 micromamba create -f environment-gpu.yaml
-    ```
+environment.
+We recommand using pixi on Linux: clone this repository and run `pixi shell -e faiss-cpu` or
+`pixi shell -e faiss-gpu`.

+With conda, first install Faiss in your conda environment (be careful about your PyTorch and Faiss versions,
+and from which channel they come from), and then install `speech-map` using pip.

 ## Usage